Base rate: Base rate fallacy

 Many psychological studies have examined a phenomenon called base-rate neglect or base rate fallacy, in which category base rates are not integrated with presented evidence in a normative manner, although not all evidence is consistent regarding how common this fallacy is.
 Mathematician Keith Devlin illustrates the risks as a hypothetical type of cancer that afflicts 1% of all people.
 Suppose a doctor then says there is a test for said cancer that is approximately 80% reliable, and that the test provides a positive result for 100% of people who have cancer, but it also results in a 'false positive' for 20% of people - who do not have cancer.
 Testing positive may therefore lead people to believe that it is 80% likely that they have cancer.
 Devlin explains that the odds are instead less than 5%.
 What is missing from these statistics is the relevant base rate information.
 The doctor should be asked, "Out of the number of people who test positive (base rate group), how many have cancer?"
 In assessing the probability that a given individual is a member of a particular class, information other than the base rate needs to be accounted for, especially featural evidence.
-For example, when a person wearing a white doctor's coat and stethoscope is seen prescribing medication, there is evidence that allows for the conclusion that the probability of this particular individual being a medical professional is considerably more significant than the category base rate of 1%.